|

 descend from den animals and the airline crates more closely resemble the den

 environment.
-Vari kennel sizes I recommend for Tibetan Terriers are: 200
+Vari Kennel sizes I recommend for Tibetan Terriers are: 200

 I use the 20" x 30" for puppies and females and the 24" x 36" for males.